LiorItzhak/IntroComputerVisionCourseProject/README.md

 inner_model = siamese_model.layers[2] #take the inner model from siamese network
 ```

-calculate the location vectors of the data's images using the inner model of the siamese network
+Calculate the location vectors of the data's images using the inner model of the siamese network.

-each vector contains 1000 dimensions that determine the location of the image in the features space (features vector)
+Each vector contains 1000 dimensions that determine the location of the image in the features space (features vector).

 ```python